 The heritage of the traditional craftsmanship and the arts that flourished in Tuscany, especially in Florence, celebrated the glory of the Renaissance era as the true gem of arts.
 Workshops and studios of the craftsmen were the major driving power of the city’s production activities that helped Florence truly flourish as Italy’s artistic capital of the era, and they together with the merchants achieved glory and great fortune.

 Numerous magnificent artistic objects were created for baptisteries in the craftsmen’s studios, often those of goldsmiths.
 A good example is Maestro Benvenuto Cellini, who taught his superior sculpting techniques for making a nude statue out of marble to his apprentices in a studio somewhere.
-Today, these commissioned crafts executed by the beloved Maestro have been preserved for centuries as a true work of art.
-This legacy of the wholesome and special traditions of craftsmanship, such as gold and jewelry production, sculpture and painting, was, fortunately, lively inherited over many centuries in Florence and in the entire Tuscany region.
+Today, these commissioned crafts executed by the beloved Maestro have been preserved for centuries as a true works of art.
+This legacy of the wholesome and special traditions of craftsmanship, such as gold and jewelry production, sculpture, and painting, was, fortunately, lively inherited over many centuries in Florence and in the entire Tuscany region.

-Upon founding the studio in 1983, Maestro Raymond Riaci had a strong vision to create a school that not only taught his techniques but enlightened young artists with the lively spirit and atmosphere of the Renaissance, in order to fulfill his lifelong mission as a Maestro.
+Upon founding the studio in 1983, Maestro Raymond Riaci had a strong vision to create a school that not only taught his techniques but enlightened young artists with the lively spirit and atmosphere of the Renaissance, to fulfill his lifelong mission as a Maestro.
 This was how Accademia Riaci was founded: a treasure box of traditional art and its irreplaceable techniques.
-The teaching secretly contains techniques unknown to any other school, and the Accademia Riaci strives to nurture and develop the imagination and fantasy in each and every single student.
+The teaching secretly contains techniques unknown to any other school, and Accademia Riaci strives to nurture and develop the imagination and fantasy in every single student.

 Starting as a small art studio, today the same passionate mission has lit up not only a single maestro but a spectacular team of teachers representing the best Italian artists in Florence, retaining the founder and Honorary President’s vision of tradition and spirit, expressed in the quote.
-Our student’s body has represented over 50 countries worldwide, pursuing their art in the fields of Design, Crafts, Fine Arts, Italian Language, and Italian Culinary Arts, never failing to inspire them.
+Our student body has represented over 50 countries worldwide, pursuing their art in the fields of Design, Crafts, Fine Arts, Italian Language, and Italian Culinary Arts, never failing to inspire them.

 Accademia Riaci School Group